wwwbbb8510/TFTP-Demo/README.md

 >       Since the server directory is {BaseDir}/files/remote, the whole path of the sent file on the server is {BaseDir}/files/remote/ot-w.txt
 >       All of the paths are defined in build.xml as well.

+* Test sending the image from client to server using the mode of Netascii

+> `ant run-client-send-image-na`
+>
+> Note: The client path is {BaseDir}/files/local/image-na-w.jpg and the server file name is image-na-w.jpg.
+>      Since the server directory is {BaseDir}/files/remote, the whole path of the sent file on the server is {BaseDir}/files/remote/image-na-w.jpg
+>      All of the paths are defined in build.xml as well.

+* Test sending the image from client to server using the mode of Octet

+> `ant run-client-send-image-ot`
+>
+> Note: The client path is {BaseDir}/files/local/image-ot-w.jpg and the server file name is image-ot-w.jpg.
+>       Since the server directory is {BaseDir}/files/remote, the whole path of the sent file on the server is {BaseDir}/files/remote/image-ot-w.jpg
+>       All of the paths are defined in build.xml as well.

 * Test copying the file from server to client using the mode of Netascii

 > `ant run-client-receive-na`